 As with any other boot, it’s best to try it on first.

-Jonah gave the previous version of Patagonia’s Foot Tractor a glowing review for its ability to stick to a variety of surfaces and the fact that it was comfortable (and blister-free) on an all-day hike.
+Jonah gave the previous version of these Patagonia Boots, the Foot Tractor a glowing review for its ability to stick to a variety of surfaces and the fact that it was comfortable (and blister-free) on an all-day hike.

 We have no doubt that Danner’s contribution to the boot will only make it better.